 Anxiety and depression often come as a package.
 Someone who's anxious may not want to do much because they feel their nerves will get in the way.
 They can end up deprived of positive experiences and become more down.
-Purposely doing fun things can alleviate the depressed/anxious package.
-Even when a person feels a little nervous about doing something, if it's fun enough, they'll often see they joy they get out of it as being more important, and worth it compared to any discomfort they felt.
+Purposely doing fun things can alleviate the depressed/anxious combo.
+Even when someone feels a little nervous about doing something, if it's fun enough, they'll often see the joy they get out of it as being more important, and worth it compared to any discomfort they felt.

 There are more details to Activity Scheduling than what I covered, though for many people just the above overview is enough to give them an idea of what they need to do.
 If you want more details you can do a Google search on the topic, or find a book which covers it further.

-If someone's negative moods are more severe they may not be able to even get started on this approach, and other strategies may be needed.
+Once again, if someone's depression is more severe they may not be able to even get started on this approach, and will need another kind of treatment.

 Take time to relax

-Just as doing fun things counteracts negative moods, so do experiences that make you feel calm and relaxed and content.
+Just as doing fun things counteracts sadness and nervousness, so do experiences that make you feel calm, relaxed, and content.
 This includes things such as meditation, or progressive muscle relaxation, or deep breathing exercises.
 It doesn't need to be that formal though.
 It could also be something like a long bath, a slow walk through the woods near your house, doing yoga, or sitting in your garden on a nice summer evening.
 Whatever mellows you out.

-I think what's important is that whatever you do is set aside and framed as a time for purposely unwinding and slowing down and relaxing.
-Sitting in a park and watching the birds won't help if you're checking your work email on your smartphone the entire time.
+I think what's important is that whatever you do, it's set aside and framed as a time for purposely unwinding, slowing down, and relaxing.
+Sitting in a park and watching the birds won't help if you're checking your work email on your phone the entire time.